trkaydn/AskanOtoLastik/README.md

 # AskanOtoLastik

+A Stock Management Application.
+This is a Windows Forms project developed using ASP.NET 8.
-Stock Tracking Application.
-Developed for Askan Oto Lastik in May 2024.
+It was created for Askan Oto Lastik in May 2024.
-It is a .NET 8 WinForms project.